Mardi Gras Mambo: The Hawketts song

 In the early 1950s, The Hawketts were a seven-piece New Orleans R&B group comprising teenage musicians.
 Led by Carroll Joseph, in 1953 they recruited 16-year-old Art Neville (later of the Meters and the Neville Brothers).
 At the time the band's style was calypso-rumba, modeled after Professor Longhair's style.
-The band was approached by Ken Elliot, aka Jack the Cat, to record the song.
-Elliot was the disc jockey of WWEZ radio station and knew the local R&B market.
-Elliot changed some of the original lyrics and kept the song's Latino feel.
-In January 1954 the song was recorded with two microphones in the studio of WWEZ radio station, with Elliot as the recording engineer and Neville on lead vocals.
+The band was approached by Ken Elliott, aka Jack the Cat, to record the song.
+Elliott was the disc jockey of WWEZ radio station and knew the local R&B market.
+Elliott changed some of the original lyrics and kept the song's Latino feel.
+In January 1954 the song was recorded with two microphones in the studio of WWEZ radio station, with Elliott as the recording engineer and Neville on lead vocals.
 According to band drummer, John Boudreaux, they tried to play the song in a calypso style.
 The song has a distinct saxophone opening followed by a grunt by the band members.
 The song was released on Chess Records in 1954 and became a local hit.
 It has become a standard of the New Orleans Mardi Gras.

 Success of the song boosted the band's popularity.
 Larry Williams sought them and The Hawketts toured as his backing band.
 The exposure also helped Neville and he released several singles as a solo artist with Specialty Records.
 Neville led the band in later years.
 The song has since been recorded by The Meters, Buckwheat Zydeco and many others.
 Years later, Boudreaux and Neville spoke about the pride they felt at the time in having a hit song, and the fact that the song has remained popular for so long.